succinctlabs/sp1-contracts/README.md

 ### Freezing Verifiers

 > **BE CAREFUL** When a freezing a verifier.
-Once it is frozen, it cannot be unfrozen, and it can no longer be able to be routed to.
+Once it is frozen, it cannot be unfrozen, and it can no longer be routed to.

 To freeze a verifier on the gateway, run: